 If you're re-installing after a previous attempt, be sure to completely remove your old installation.
 By default, this would be in these two directories (on Unix-like systems):

 You do not need to be root (administrator on Windows) to install, use, or manage TeX Live.
 In fact, we recommend installing it as a normal user, except perhaps on MacOSX, where it's conventional to install as administrator.
 (Some information about shared installations.)

-Once you have the software, run the install-tl script to install (comments are in italics):
+Once you have the software, run the install-tl script (on Windows, install-tl-windows) to install (comments are in italics):